righthalfplane/SdrGlut/README.md

 ```
-In file "MainSource/firstFile.h" comment out the line -
+In the file "MainSource/firstFile.h" comment out the line -

 //#define WINDOWS_LONG_NAMES 1